Trevor16gordon/notes/_sources/music_gen_rnn.md

 ### Background

 All training data is first obtained as midi files.
-Midi files are structured with instruments have timestamps when notes turn off and on.
+Midi files are structured into instruments with a list of timestamps when notes turn off and on.
 Each instrument can play notes at different frequencies spanning the 'piano roll'.
 The piano roll consists of 128 unique steps.
 It includes notes A,A#,B,C .. etc at different octaves.
 I use the module pretty-midi to convert the midi file to the piano roll.
 This module provides a method for converting from midi to a piano roll but it takes in a frequency to sample at.
-THe midi files have information about the tempo of the song.
+The midi files have information about the tempo of the song.
 I sample at a frequency higher than than 4x the tempo and then pull out notes for every beat in a 16 beat bar.
 This corresponds with 4/4 time in music notation.

 ![Piano roll to matrix form](images/rnn_music/piano_roll_to_mat.jpg)